hphelion/documentation/commercial/GA1/commerical.services-dns-overview.md

 Key terms include:

-- **DNS** -- A service that provides look up of the actual internet address (IP address) of domains.
+- **DNS** -- A service that provides look up of the actual Internet address (IP address) of domains.

 - **Domain Name** -- An identification string that defines a realm of administrative autonomy, authority, or control on the Internet.